artainmo/DevOps/cloud/README.md

 Athena is a serverless SQL query service for S3.
 Under the hood it is powered by Presto.
 It can be used to query and analyze logs.
 It integrates with a lot of other services.
 AWS Glue can create a shema and transform data which can be useful for Athena.
 Amazon Quicksight can then be used to visualize the Athena queries.
 With Athena you pay-as-you-go, $5 per scanned TB.
 Converting data to columnar formats (such as ORC or Parquet) saves a lot of money because it allows Athena to be selective in the columns it needs to read.

+Amazon QuickSight is an analytics and visualization tool.
+It allows quick creation of dashboards, graphs and reports.
+It is aimed more towards end users as an application and less towards developers.
+Under the hood it uses Super-fast, Parallel, In-memory, Calculation Engine (SPICE).
+It is used for interactive exploration/visualization of data, dashboards and KPI reports.<br>
+It contains a feature called 'Machine Learning Insights' which can perform anomaly detection, forecasting and auto-narratives to automatically build dashboards using ML.<br>
+QuickSight Q is a ML powered add-on to QuickSight which answers plain language questions about the data using NLP.
+The datasets need to be NLP friendly and personal training is necessary on how to use it.<br>
+Another feature is Quicksight Paginated Reports which produces printable reports for management.<br>
+QuickSight is best not used for highly formatted canned reports.
+Unless when using QuickSight Paginated Reports, but the exam may not be updated on this new nuance.

 ## Resources